jozanza/p8/README.md

 ## Getting Started

-It's just a few steps to get going.
+> **NOTE:** It's just a few steps to get going.
 And it should only take a couple minutes :beers:.
+Also, feel free to check out the [example p8 project](https://github.com/jozanza/p8_example) now or later.

 To start out, create your project directory.
 Then from inside of your project directory, follow these instructions: